-Mexico’s Copper Returns to service on July 17, 2020.
+Mexico’s Copper Returned to Service on July 17, 2020.
 More information

 People often ask us for a list of ‘must-see’ places to visit in Mexico.
 No such list would be complete without inclusion of one of the most breath-taking travel experiences the country has on offer: Barrancas de Cobre – Copper Canyon – an area of outstanding natural beauty situated in north-western Mexico.